claudiolmc/learning-kafka/README.md

 # learning-kafka
-Small projects with examples to learn about Apache Kafka
+Small example projects to learn about Apache Kafka